M-F: 8 a.m. - 4:30 p.m.

 Because of the responsibility of the University for the welfare of the entire University community, it may be necessary to impose emergency suspension/restrictions in some serious situations.

-After a report of a violation, if the Vice President for Student Affairs or his/her designee has cause to believe that danger will be present if a student is allowed to remain on campus, a limited action for a temporary suspension/restriction from campus residency, use of facilities and/or attendance/participation at specified University functions can be imposed.
+After a report of a violation, if the Vice President for Student Affairs or his/her designee has cause to believe that danger will be present a limited action for a temporary suspension/restriction from campus residency, or limited or no contact with specific, students, faculty, or staff, use of facilities and/or attendance/participation at specified University functions can be imposed.
 When reasonably possible, the Vice President for Student Affairs or designee will meet with the student prior to imposing the restriction.

 A hearing will be scheduled before a hearing officer(s) as soon as practicable.
 A hearing officer(s) will have the power to lift, extend or impose additional sanctions following the hearing.